reframe-hpc/reframe/docs/config_reference.rst

    A list of systems or system/partitions combinations that this scheduler configuration is valid for.
    For a detailed description of this property, you may refer `here <#.environments[].target_systems>`__.

-.. js:attribute:: .schedulers[].emit_num_nodes
+.. js:attribute:: .schedulers[].use_nodes_option

    :required: No
    :default: ``false``

-   This option is relevant to the Slurm backend only.
+   Always emit the ``-N`` Slurm option in the preamble of the job script.

-   Force emitting the option ``-N`` in the preamble of the submission scripts.
+   This option is relevant to Slurm backends only.

 Execution Mode Configuration